olimorris/persisted.nvim/README.md

 <!-- panvimdoc-ignore-end -->

 The Telescope extension may be opened via `:Telescope persisted`.
-The available actions are:
+The default actions are:

 - `<CR>` - Open/source the session file
 - `<C-b>` - Add/update the git branch for the session file